GenomicBreeding/.github/profile/README.md

 - [ ] others...

 🌱 Limitations:
-- currently designed for crop breeding in mind
+- currently being designed for plant/crop breeding
 - currently under heavy development without any stable release at the moment ∴ see [docs|dev] instead of [docs|stable]

 <!--